 At $5.50 a pound, the ground beef I buy can be twice as expensive as some of the ground beef sold in the grocery store, but it’s well worth it.
 The benefits of grass-fed beef for those who eat it include meat that’s lower in fat than conventional beef and also lower in calories.
 It also contains more beneficial omega-3 fatty acids and antioxidant vitamins.
 And, while not all grass-fed beef has been raised without the use of steroids or antibiotics, much of it has been.

-, making trasnparent the prices that those who raise domestic grass-fed beef are getting for the meat.
+More consumers are finding this better tasting, healthier beef desirable, and demand for the grass-fed beef is rising.
+In September, the USDA released its first Market News report covering grass-fed beef, making transparent the prices that those who raise domestic grass-fed beef are getting for the meat.
 The fact that the sales of grass-fed beef are large enough to warrant a USDA report is significant.

 The American Grassfed Association reports that it’s getting more calls from grocery stores and supermarket chains wanting to know where to buy grass-fed beef to sell in their stores.
 Capital Press says that while the demand for grass-fed beef is increasing, domestic ranchers have to compete with “cheaper-priced grass-fed beef flooding the U.S. from foreign markets such as Australia and Uruguay.”